bitstreaminnovations/typedoc-plugin-custom-tags-v2/README.md

   ]
 }
 ```
-Each entry in the `customTagsConfig` array specifies a tag name to look for in
+Each entry in the `customTagsConfig` array specifies a tag name (`tagName`) to
-the JSDoc comments.
-When found, the tag's value will be replaced according to
+look for in the JSDoc comments.
+When found, the tag's value will be replaced
-the Markdown-formatted `replacement` string associated with that tag.
+according to the Markdown-formatted `replacement` string associated with that
+tag.

-To allow for formatting variations based on the tag value, the `regex` and
+To allow for formatting variations based on the tag's value, the `regex` and
 `regexFlags` properties can optionally be set.
 In this way, the configuration
-will only match if *both* the tag name matches and the tag's value matches the
+will only match if *both* the tag name matches `tagName` and the tag's value
-`regex` test.
+matches the `regex` test.

 So, using the above configuration, the following JSDoc comment:
 ```js